 15. Relax the beads of the tire.
 Center the repair unit over the filled injury.
 Press down the center of the repair unit with your thumb.
-(If the repair is a Centech or BP repair unit, be sure to align the bead arrows with the beads of the tire.)

-Do not use a compressed air line to clean the buffed area, as contamination from moisture and oil will occur.

-When cleaning the tire, care should be taken to not let anything touch the buffed surface.
+- Do not use a compressed air line to clean the buffed area, as contamination from moisture and oil will occur. - When cleaning the tire, care should be taken to not let anything touch the buffed surface. - Do not use any outside heat source or open flame to speed up the drying time of Chemical Vulcanizing Fluids, as this will adversely effect the cement and potentially lead to premature repair failure.

-Rub-O-Matic rubber cleaner can be used to remove buffing dust and debris if it is applied using a clean, lint-free cloth.

-3 to 5 minutes of drying time should be allowed before applying chemical vulcanizing fluid.

-Do not use any outside heat sources or open flame to shorten the drying time of chemical vulcanizing fluid.

-This will adversely affect the vulcanizing fluid and potentially lead to premature repair failure.